To make arrangements for your enrolment appointment, call Admissions on 01772 460 181.

 Businesses across the UK are crying out for people who can understand the numbers.
-So, if you’ve got a head for figures, Accounting could be for you.
+So, if you’ve got a head for figures, A Level Accounting could be for you.
 This course involves looking at how organisations are financed and managed.
 You will learn how to produce accounting statements from scratch, from the initial invoice or receipt, all the way to calculation of profit and the value of the business.
 You will understand what the information means to the business, make judgements and give advice in order to improve their financial performance.

 Academic learning and professional know-how will equip you with a range of transferable skills.
 You will develop the foundations of double-entry book-keeping, through to the production of final accounts for a sole trader.
 Once you have developed a confidence with these key concepts, we then develop your knowledge and skills by looking at the accounts of Limited Companies, ratio analysis and cash flow forecasting.